Yellow Pages Championship Round

 Notes on the cars:

-7. Lotus 69 [71/69.1] (Chris Oates): Number given in Lotus build record for the car sold to Chris Oates, for Atlantic races in 1971 (an unusual number since it does not include a formula code, and this is not the same car as 71/69.1.FB which was sold in North America).
-The car of Bernard Hunter in libre and occasional Atlantic races in 1972 is described as 'ex Oates'.
-Subsequently used in libre races by John Barr.
+9. Lotus 69 [71/69.1] (Chris Oates): Number given in Lotus build record for the car sold to Chris Oates (Kimberley, Notts) for 1971 (an unusual number since it does not include a formula code, and this is not the same car as 71/69.1.FB which was sold in North America).
+Entered by Alida Else Racing Team for Oates in Formula Atlantic and libre racing in 1971.
+To Bernard Hunter (Edinburgh, Scotland) for libre and sprints in Scotland in 1972.
+To John Barr (Edinburgh, Scotland) and used in libre, sprints and hillclimbs in 1973 and 1974.
+To Bob Rollo (Prestonpans, Scotland) for libre racing in 1975 and 1976.

 Sources

-The British race results have been compiled by Chris Townsend based on material in Autosport and Motoring News reports in the UK plus the information supplied by a wide range of contributors on the Atlas F1 and 10 Tenths forums.
+The British race results have been compiled by Chris Townsend based on material in Autosport and Motoring News reports in the UK plus the information supplied by a wide range of contributors.